Red5d/micropython-modules/README.md

 Use this to have your device connect to the wifi network with the best signal strength from a list of networks and associated passwords.

 ### menu.py
-Generates a menu with the specified title and (currently) up to 5 selectable options.
+Displays an interactive menu interface on the screen with the specified title and (currently) up to 5 selectable options.

 ### spinner.py
 Displays a (currently fullscreen) loading spinner animation that runs in a background thread so you can have it spinning while your code is loading or running other operations that require waiting.